What is a Vendor?

 - Do NOT create a Psuedo AIdent for this record.
 This will require the vendor payroll process to change and change this record from being a 1099 vendor to being a subcontractor vendor.

 Linking a 1099 Employee to an Employee Record

-Now that a vendor exists, the independent record still needs an employee record.
-This record will be assigned to orders just like a W2 employee but has visible markers on its employee record as well as its assignments that will help identify its status.
+Now that a vendor exists, the system still needs an employee record for the independent contractor.
+This record will be assigned to orders just like a W-2 employee but has visible markers on its employee record as well as its assignments that will help identify its status.
 Additionally, transactions for this record will experience payroll differently and will be processed through a 'SubPay' Payroll run.

-To begin, create an employee record in the same way that you would for a W2 employee.
+To begin, create an employee record in the same way that you would for a W-2 employee.
 Because the client is not responsible for taxes, the SSN and address are not important.
-(The SSN will fill in with all 0's.)

 Under the 'details' page on the new employee, on the right-hand side, is a field for 'Vendor'.
 This field will link this employee to the employee record from before.
 Select the vendor that corresponds to this employee.
 This is the step that transforms this record from a taxable W2 Employee to a non-taxable 1099 employee.